Medically reviewed by Aimee Paik, MD

 Written by Lisa Guerrera

-Last updated 8/2/2021
+Last updated 8/1/2024

-Our board-certified dermatologists always suggest to keep your skincare routine as simple and straightforward as possible– especially when you’re using prescription medication.
+The derm providers on our platform always suggest to keep your skincare routine as simple and straightforward as possible– especially when you’re using prescription medication.
 But one extra skincare step that is catching derm-approval are hydrocolloid patches.

 Hydrocolloid patches are traditionally made of gelling agents like pectin or gelatin that create a moist environment to draw out pus and other fluids from wounds.
 Typically you can find these types of bandages in your local drugstore– they usually have key words like “blister bandage” on them!
 While these are great for blisters, they also can work for white heads or popped pimples.
-In fact, there’s even a trend on tiktok about this
+In fact, there’s even a trend on tiktok about this.

 But in the past decade or so these hydrocolloid materials have been identified as a good way to protect pimples that have been popped and help them on their healing journey.
 They became quite popular in Asia and have spread all over the world as a go to spot treatment for white heads and popped pimples!